-Whatever your tastes, you will likely find music to your liking at some point during the season at SummerStage!
-If you’d like to check out a schedule of performances, you can find a sortable schedule at: http://www.cityparksfoundation.org/calendar/.
+Whatever your tastes, you'll find music to your liking at some point during the season at SummerStage!
+Check out the schedule of performances here.
 SummerStage is located at Rumsey Playfield, which is located on the east side of the park near the entrance at E. 69th St. and Fifth Ave.

-Another venue where you can listen to music is the Naumberg Bandshell, which is located mid-park between 66th and 72nd Streets.
-Originally on the site of the Naumberg Bandshell stood another structure which was built in 1862 exclusively for classical music.
-The modern Naumberg Bandshell has continued that tradition of hosting classical music performances, though it has also played host to more popular music over the years.
-You can see the schedule of the Naumberg Bandshell’s performances at www.naumbergconcerts.org.
+Another venue where you can listen to music is the Naumburg Bandshell, which is located mid-park between 66th and 72nd Streets.
+Originally on the site of the Naumburg Bandshell stood another structure which was built in 1862 exclusively for classical music.
+The modern Naumburg Bandshell has continued that tradition of hosting classical music performances, though it has also played host to more popular music over the years.
+You can see the schedule of the Naumburg Bandshell’s performances here.

 Sandbox Programs – Fun for the Little Ones

 If you’re taking the kids to Central Park, the Sandbox Programs will help keep them entertained by getting them to move and groove.
 The programs feature everything from sing-along music to dance performances to story-time shows that will keep them enthralled.
 These programs take place between the hours of 11:00 and 2:00 during the week at different playgrounds throughout Central Park.
-You can view a schedule of the Sandbox Programs at http://www.centralparknyc.org/assets/pdfs/programs/sandbox-schedule-2012.pdf.
+Here you can view a schedule of the Sandbox Programs.

 Impromptu Music for Summertime Strolls

-Listening to street performers while you stroll through the park can sometimes feel like you’re listening to your iTunes Digital Jukebox on shuffle.
-There are a wide variety of tunes and melodies wafting through the air, and you can suddenly switch from rock to reggae in a matter of steps.
-One of the most famous street performers is David Ippolito, also known as “That Guitar Man from Central Park.”
+One of the most famous street performers in Central Park is David Ippolito, also known as “That Guitar Man from Central Park.”
 On his website, David says he generally starts at 12:30 each day and ends when the sun goes down.
 You can view his schedule online at http://www.thatguitarman.com/.